 Dalio Foundation was founded in 2003 as a family foundation led by Ray and Barbara Dalio.
 The Foundation’s giving is intended to support the diverse philanthropic passions of each member of the Dalio family.
 Barbara leads the Foundation’s public education work.
 She is deeply committed to improving the educational outcomes of students in Connecticut through collaboration, shared learning, and engagement.

-Disney Worldwide Conservation Fund (DWCF), founded in 1995, is a key pillar in Disney’s efforts to protect the planet and help kids develop lifelong conservation values.
-DWCF grants provide financial support for: the study of wildlife; the protection of habitats; the development of community conservation and education programs in critical ecosystems; and experiences that connect kids to nature through exploration and discovery.
+The Disney Conservation Fund, founded in 1995, is a key pillar in Disney’s efforts to protect the planet and help kids develop lifelong conservation values.
+The fund supports the study of wildlife; the protection of habitats; the development of community conservation and education programs in critical ecosystems; and experiences that connect kids to nature across the globe.

 Long Island Sound Study (LISS): Since the federal Clean Water Act became law in 1972, investments in water pollution control programs have led to measurable improvements in the water quality of Long Island Sound.
 To fully restore the health of the Sound, a cooperative effort focusing on the overall ecosystem was needed.
 The U.S. Environmental Protection Agency (EPA), New York, and Connecticut formed the LISS in 1985, a bi-state partnership consisting of federal and state agencies, user groups, concerned organizations, and individuals dedicated to restoring and protecting the Sound.
 The NFWF manages the Long Island Sound Futures Fund in partnership with the Long Island Sound Study through EPA’s Long Island Sound Office.
 Major funding for the program is provided by the EPA, Long Island Sound Study, and USFWS.